unimi-dse/a752d5c2/README.md

 **First tab:**
->***plot:*** It provides a first sight on the data.
+>***Plot:*** It provides a first sight on the data.
 Thanks to a time series plot, it's observable in only one graph the proceeding of the pm10 levels in the selected cities;

 **Second tab:**
->***summary:*** this tab contains the main statistics informatio of the two cities selected (mean, median, min, max...);
+>***Summary:*** this tab contains the main statistics informatio of the two cities selected (mean, median, min, max...);

 **Third tab:**
->***t-test:*** in this tab the user can analyse the output of the t-test applied on the values of pm10 concentration of the two cities selected.
+>***T-test:*** in this tab the user can analyse the output of the t-test applied on the values of pm10 concentration of the two cities selected.
 It contains informations like t-statistics, p_value, means...

 ***Fourth tab:***
->*BoxPlot:* in the last tab, the boxplot of the value of pm10 of the two cities selected are placed side by side in order to do a final comparison between the pm10 concentration for the two cities selected.
+>***BoxPlot:*** in the last tab, the boxplot of the value of pm10 of the two cities selected are placed side by side in order to do a final comparison between the pm10 concentration for the two cities selected.